AliceO2Group/O2DPG/README.md

-Repository of DPL workflow scripts to be run in production
+Repository of DPL workflow scripts to be run in production.